Monday, April 10, 2023

 Guantanamo For Conservatives

 The rarity of some species may be caused in part by our region's out-of-balance deer populations.
 Some species are so sought by deer, that every plant gets eaten entirely.
-Their roots survive, but not forever, with that assault annually.
+Their roots survive, but not forever, if that assault continues annually.
 We cage them, reluctantly, with two potential hopes.
 The first is that our culture will increasingly decide that we need to substantially reduce excessive deer populations.
-The second is that we can foster population increases of the rare plants to such a level that the deer can't eat them all.
+The second is that we can foster population increases of the rare plants to such a level that reduced, more-natural numbers of deer can eat them freely.
 Actually, we hope for both.
 See Endnotes 3 and 4.

 June 28

-Dead trees in the background are likely invasive species, killed by fire.
+Dead trees in the background are invasive species, killed by fire.

-On the left are burned, shrubby clumps of Hill's Oak - a species that is natural in the savanna but tends to frequently burn off and start over.
+In the left foreground here are burned, shrubby clumps of Hill's Oak - a species that is natural in the savanna but tends to frequently burn off and start over, shrublike.

 In the savanna, scattered fire-surviving trees (mostly Bur Oaks) leave plenty of light for other vegetation.